 An accurate and consistent evaluation of student learning

-Does our current report card effectively and accurately report academic and nonacademic variables?
+Did our old report card effectively and accurately report academic and non-academic variables?

 Not an accurate picture of the student

 What information should be communicated on report cards?

 Academics - more specific about growth and strengths